Which trailer is right for you?

-Single Wheel (B.O.B. style): These are practical trailers that are good for carrying light to medium-weight loads (up to 35 kg).
+These are practical trailers that are good for carrying light to medium-weight loads (up to 35 kg).
 Having only one wheel reduces resistance and allows for narrower riding surfaces, so they are a popular choice for long-distance cyclists.
 When overloaded the single wheel trailer transfers too much weight to the bicycle and riding becomes unstable.
 Additionally, heavily loaded trailers can cause frame or hub damage to your bicycle due to the torsion forces transferred through the unidirectional pivoting hitch.

-Utilitarian: Two Wheeler Two wheeled trailers have the potential to carry more weight because they create a more stable platform, and the weight can be distributed right over the trailer wheels, taking the burden off your bicycle.
+Two wheeled trailers have the potential to carry more weight because they create a more stable platform, and the weight can be distributed right over the trailer wheels, taking the burden off your bicycle.
 Two wheelers also utilize multi-directional pivoting hitches (since they don’t rely on the bike to keep them upright) which don’t transfer torque through to your bike frame.
 A trailer such as this pictured (made by Tony’s Trailers) is ideally suited for domestic errands and can carry up 45 kg.
 The trailer can be removed from the bicycle and comfortably wheeled into the supermarket by hand

-Cargo Beasts Two – wheeled trailers are available which can carry loads of 120 kg or more.
+Two-wheeled trailers are available which can carry loads of 120 kg or more.
 These trailers have unlimited uses, and are ideal for companies wishing to cater to their cargo transporting needs in an ecologically sound fashion.

-Boat Trailers: Whatever you need to haul, there’s a trailer out there that will fit your needs.
+Whatever you need to haul, there’s a trailer out there that will fit your needs.
 Kayaks, canoes, and surfboards can all be hauled comfortably behind your two-legged transportation.

 Warning: Do not attempt to descend steep hills with a heavily loaded trailer.
 Learn the limitations on hills with safe run offs.